souk4711/hakoniwa/hakoniwa-cli/tests/cli/misc/uidmap.md

 # --uidmap

-Custom UID in the container
+UID map to use for the user namespace (repeatable)

 ## mapping UID